puppetlabs-toy-chest/puppetlabs-policy_engine/README.md

 * `script`: A script to run in text format.
 This is similar to the content parameter for the [file type](https://docs.puppetlabs.com/references/latest/type.html#file-attribute-content)
 * `interpreter`: The interpreter on the system to run.
 Defaults to */bin/sh*
 * `output_format`: What format the stdout is in from the execution script.
 Valid values are *string*, *json*, and *yaml*.
 Defaults to *string*
 * `expected_output`: What the expected stdout output is.
+Takes a string, regex, or an array of strings/regexes.
+Regexes must be in string format (i.e. '/my regex/')
 * `expected_exit_code`: What the expected exit code of the execution script is.
+Takes an integer or an array or integers.
 If specified, this parameter has precedence over the expected_output parameter.
 * `tags`: Arbitrary tags for the policy test.
 Every test is automatically tagged with *policy_engine*